pmean/build-website/text/06/PharmaIqTalksPart2.md

 > > simplify regulations.
 You also need to concentrate on the important
 > > cases rather than get lost in a sea of information.
 >
-> William Maier, Director of Epidemiology at Elan Ltd, talked about \"A
+> William Maier, Director of Epidemiology at Elan Ltd, talked about "A
 > Combinatorial Approach to Signal Detection for Respiratory Adverse
-> Reactions\"
+> Reactions"
 >
 > > He summarized the new EU risk management plan
 > > ([www.emea.eu.int/pdfs/human/euleg/9626805en.pdf](http://www.emea.eu.int/pdfs/human/euleg/9626805en.pdf)).
 > >
-> > Dr. Maier\'s approach was what to do when a signal is detected.
+> > Dr. Maier's approach was what to do when a signal is detected.
 > > Where can epidemiology help you?
 > >
 > > -   Event classification-are you only seeing the severe tip of an